 and §108.8 of this title and must include the names, times and

 dosages of all drugs administered and the names of individuals present

 (B) A written time-oriented anesthetic record must

-(C) Pulse-oximetry, heart rate, respiratory rate, and
+taken with an intubated patient), heart rate, respiratory rate, and

 (6) Recovery and Discharge.